rktjmp/lush.nvim/README.md

 - [Todo / Future Ideas](#todo--future-ideas)
 - [Change Log](#change-log)

-For a usage example, see the quickstart, tutorial and examples folder.
+For a usage example, see the quick start, tutorial and examples folder.

 HSL Colors
 ----------